 - 10.2.2.
-These children will be given top priority for more intensive support across a range of partners.
+These children will be given top priority for more intensive support across a range of partners. - 10.2.3.
 All our SA children and their parents will be supported through an action plan.
-The plan may include: - Allocation of additional support through a mentor, - Individual incentive programmes - Participation in group activities around raising attendance. - 10.2.3.
+The plan may include: - Allocation of additional support through a mentor, - Individual incentive programmes with their Form Tutor of member of the House team - Participation in group activities around raising attendance. - 10.2.4.
 All SA cases are also automatically made known to the local authority to agree a joint approach.
-[Ms C Randal Attendance lead) - 10.2.4.
+Academy attendance officer - 10.2.5.
 The data in relation to SA cases will also be made known to the academy's education director and the governing body.